 Immunisation and family payments

-Your child needs to be up to date with immunisations, or have an exemption, so your family can receive payments such as the Child Care Benefit and the Maternity Immunisation Allowance.
+Your child has to be up-to-date with immunisations, or have an exemption, so that your family can receive payments such as the Family Tax Benefit Part A supplement.

 Immunisation exemptions apply in the following situations: